 Have a discussion recalling the different characters in the play, what each character wanted, and how that did or did not change over the course of the story.
-Next, have students form two lines facing each other so that each student has a partner.
-(If there is an uneven number the teacher can play or the students can work in a group of three).
-Have one line be Jessie and the other line be another character in the play.
+Students can stand in social distanced pairs around the room.
+In virtual spaces, students can go into breakout rooms of 2 or 3.
+If they are in groups of three, have one student be the "Rememberer."
+Their responsibility is to listen to the conversation and remember as much as possible When they return to the large group they can share out the conversation that occurred in their room.
+Have one partner be Jessie and the other partner be another character in the play.
 Choose a moment in the story where they might have a disagreement.
 On "action," have the students improvise as those characters trying to convince the other character to see their point of view.
 The objective is to